THE GLOBAL E-WASTE PROBLEMS

 The Climate Challenge from E-Waste

-The Limits to Growth Revisited report concludes we’re Running out of Planet.
+The Limits to Growth Revisited report concludes we’re running out of Planet & Resources.
 The collapse of growth and the GDP Economic model could result not just in a lack of resource, but more the quality of that resource.
 GDP is what Capitalism uses to measure progress, but so far it hasn’t ruled out inequality and poverty.
 E-waste disposal contributes to climate change due to the chemicals released when it is burned.
 The manufacture of electronics also releases large amounts of CO2.
 How can a Global model quickly reach Global Communities?
 Kate Raworth’s Doughnut Economics model calls on us to “become agnostic about growth” but how can we transition quickly in a model lacking a financial plan?
 How can we ensure Local & Regional Local Authorities don NOT own what should be a Commons Model.
 They already run businesses set up with Tax Payers money, but don’t reward you the taxpayer with any of the profits and yet they risk potential loss.
+“Hundreds of experts surveyed by the World Economic Forum identified resource scarcity as the second most underestimated global issue after financial inequality”

 Manufacturers issues with their own Appliance Register